When financial aid, such as scholarships and grants, comes up short, federal student loans can help bridge the gap.

 Private Student Loans

-Private lenders like banks, credit unions, and other financial institutions offer private student loans.
+Private lenders including banks, credit unions, and other financial institutions offer private student loans.
 Some schools and states also have their own student loan programs.

-Private student loan lenders require borrowers, or cosigners, to meet certain credit thresholds, and some offer fixed or variable interest rates.
-Many lenders offer pre-qualification without a hard credit inquiry.
+Private student loan lenders require borrowers, or cosigners, to meet certain credit thresholds, but many lenders offer pre-qualification without a hard credit inquiry.
+Undergraduate loan rates may be fixed or variable.

 Private student loans can be a convenient financing option for students who are either ineligible for federal aid or have maxed out their federal student loan options.
-One need-to-know: Private student loans are not eligible for federal programs like Public Service Loan Forgiveness and income-driven repayment.
+One need-to-know: Private student loans are not eligible for federal programs such as Public Service Loan Forgiveness and income-driven repayment.

 SoFi Private Student Loan Rates